-where the second inequality follows by Lemma~43 of \citet{iqraa2024false}.
-This shows that $d_t^{\text{Freed},a} \geq \bd_a^{\text{Freed}}(S_t)$ for all $a\geq B_t$ and we additionally improve \eqref{eq:freed-guarantee} by providing a nontrivial bound for $a<B_t$.
-Hence, a uniform improvement of the \texttt{u-online-Freedman} procedure can either be obtained by taking the maximum of the improved bounds $d_t^{\text{Freed},a}$ over all $a=2^j$, $j\in \mathbb{N}\cup \{0\}$, or by the more powerful mean strategy described in Appendix~\ref{sec:u-online-simple}.
-In line with Appendix~\ref{sec:u-online-simple}, we call these two procedures \texttt{cu-online-Freedman} and \texttt{m-online-Freedman}, respectively.
+which shows that $d_t^{\text{Freed},a} \geq \bd_a^{\text{Freed}}(S_t)$ for all $a\geq B_t$ and we additionally improve \eqref{eq:freed-guarantee} by providing a nontrivial bound for $a<B_t$.
+Hence, a uniform improvement of the \texttt{u-online-Freedman} procedure can either be obtained by taking the maximum of the improved bounds $d_t^{\text{Freed},a}$ over all $a=2^j$, $j\in \mathbb{N}\cup \{0\}$, or by the more powerful mean strategy described in Supplementary Material~\ref{sec:u-online-simple}.
+In line with Supplementary Material~\ref{sec:u-online-simple}, we call these two procedures \texttt{cu-online-Freedman} and \texttt{m-online-Freedman}, respectively.

 \begin{proposition} The \texttt{m-online-Freedman} procedure and the \texttt{cu-online-Freedman} procedure uniformly improve the \texttt{u-online-Freedman} method by \citet{iqraa2024false}. \end{proposition}